ianyfan/alevel/physics/exposition.md

 \ \end{align}\\]

 4.3.4
-1 Inverse square square
+1 Inverse square law
 \ Infinite range
-\ Radial, with linear approximation as short distances 2 Electric fields depend on the medium between the charges
+\ Radial, with linear approximation at short distances 2 Electric fields depend on the medium between the charges
 \ Charges may repel as well as attract
 \ Gravity between two masses, electric between two charges